chaosvolt/Dorf-Life-CDDA/README.md

 ## Features

-* Caverns of various sizes and randomized depths, with various debris, pillars, and other things to mak the appearance more organic.
+* Caverns of various sizes and randomized depths, with various debris, pillars, and other things to make the appearance more organic.
 * Pools (including magma, of course), pockets of radiation, evidence of failed expiditions, buried ruins (mundane or otherwise), and stranger things can show up.
 * Exotic underground "plants" that can be harvested at various periods of the year, with varied uses as well.
 * A wide variety of cavern critters that can show up, at a fairly consistent spawn rate.